question id: eval-functions-at-input-1

 Exercise 2

-- Which of the pattern book functions has an output value very near zero over almost all of its domain?
+- Which of the pattern book functions has an output value very near zero over all of its domain except for a finite interval?

 question id: output-values-1

-- Which of these basic modeling functions has value very near zero over almost half of its domain?
+- Which of these basic pattern-book functions has value very near zero over almost half of its domain?

 question id: output-values-2

-- Which of these basic modeling functions has value very near zero over almost half of its domain?
+- Which of these pattern-book functions has value very near zero over almost half of its domain?

 question id: output-values-3